trivia

 Example: building vibration and electric drill vibration

-Let us consider a model in which a mass damper is installed on the roof to reduce the lateral sway of the entire building caused by road traffic vibration (let us assume a natural frequency of 1 Hz).
+Consider a model in which a mass damper is installed on the roof to reduce the lateral sway of the entire building caused by road traffic vibration (let's assume a natural frequency of 1 Hz).

-When traffic vibration, including building natural frequency vibration, is input from the ground, it resonates with the building's natural frequency and becomes a large vibration.
+If traffic vibration, including vibration at the natural frequency of the building, is input from the ground, it will resonate at the natural frequency of the building and become a large vibration.
 In this case, mass dampers are effective.

 On the other hand, the vibration component of the electric drill contains almost no vibration of the natural frequency of the building, so resonance does not occur.
 The higher frequency component of the electric drill's vibration is simply transmitted.
 For these non-resonant vibrations, vibration control devices are ineffective.